nabil0812/Credit-Card-Transaction-and-Customer-Dashboard-using-Power-BI/README.md

 ## 5. Export & Share Project
 Exporting the Dashboard:

-Save your Power BI file (.pbix) after creating the dashboard.
+Save Power BI file (.pbix) after creating the dashboard.
 Publishing to Power BI Service:

 Publish the dashboard to the Power BI Service for sharing with stakeholders.